hannobraun/vndf-2016/README.md

 > ./setup.bat

-After that is done, follow the instructions that the setup script prints to set up Pan.
+Once Pan is set up, you can use it to do some standard development tasks.

-## Run all tests
+Run all tests:

 > pan test

-This will compile the project and run all tests.
-Please do this regularly, especially before pushing code to GitHub.

-## Start the server
+Start the server:

 > pan server

-This will compile the project and run a server process.

-## Start the client
+Start a client:

 > pan client

-This will start the client.
-You need to run a server first, for the client to connect to (see above).
+This will start a client.
+You need to run the server first, so the client has something to connect to (see above).

-## Deploy to the production environment

-This function has moved to another repository, because VNDF shares a server with other projects.
-Once VNDF gets a dedicated server, we'll move the deployment infrastructure back here.
+## More Information

+The VNDF website is located at [http://hannobraun.de/vndf](http://hannobraun.de/vndf).
+Especially interesting is the [newsletter archive](http://hannobraun.de/vndf/news/).

+There's also some documentation in this repository in the [docs directory](https://github.com/hannobraun/vndf/tree/master/docs).
+The [game design](https://github.com/hannobraun/vndf/blob/master/docs/game-design/start-here.md) documentation is probably most interesting.

+And of course there's the [source code](https://github.com/hannobraun/vndf/tree/master/source/rust/vndf) itself.

+## License

+Unless noted otherwise, all code in this repository is licensed under the conditions of the [CC0](https://creativecommons.org/publicdomain/zero/1.0/), which basically makes it available to everyone, without any restrictions.
+Please refer to the [summary](https://creativecommons.org/publicdomain/zero/1.0/) and the [full license text](https://creativecommons.org/publicdomain/zero/1.0/legalcode).